 The focus of this course is on the development of health promotion and disease prevention programs for diverse groups and populations.
 Selected concepts of epidemiology, broad determinants of health, population health, clinical prevention and cultural competence will be examined as they relate to the design and delivery of equitable clinical prevention and health promotion interventions and/or services to individuals, families, communities, and aggregates clinical populations.

-NURS 642A - Quality and Information Management - 3 credits
+NURS 642A - Healthcare Quality Improvement and Safety Management - 3 credits

-NURS 644A - Health Care Management - 3 credits
+NURS 644A - Business of Healthcare Management - 3 credits

 NURS 645A - Legal, Regulatory, and Ethical Healthcare - 3 credits

-NURS 634A - Nursing Leadership in Healthcare Practicum - 3 credits
+NURS 634A - Nursing Leadership Practicum - 2-3 credits

 Organizational Leadership Courses